Vivekanandr/xLSTM-Recommender/datasets/README.md

 				G. Storage formats → For scale, write sampled subsets to Parquet/ZSTD (columnar, compressed) for fast reloads vs. raw TSV/CSV.
 				H. Best practice → Use hash or last-K sampling for recommender research, time-based for evaluation splits, and combine with Parquet for speed.

-**Data Sources:** Here, we will be leveraging RecBole libraries to explore various models and to develop more customizable one.